 For the first time Sinulog reveler, you might even be surprised with Cebuanos greeting you “Pit Senyor!”
 Of course, respond with an equally energetic “Pit Senyor!”

-Sinulog party goers should not be surprised of “Pit Senyor” chants while dancing to pulsating Sinulog beats.
+Sinulog party-goers should not be surprised by “Pit Senyor” chants while dancing to pulsating Sinulog beats.